History

 juice.
 Thirty-three states had gone dry at the outbreak of World War

-passed the Eighteenth Amendment to the U.S. Constitution, known as
+passed the Eighteenth Amendment to the U.S. Constitution, criminalizing the "manufacture, sale, or transportation of

-the Volstead National Prohibition Act, named after Minnesota Republican
+the Volstead Act, named after Minnesota Republican

 Explosive demand for fresh grapes and a shortage of refrigerated